 Intrigued by the unusual broccoli, I stopped the waiter as he walked by to find out more:

 The fish was fresh white basking upon a chaise lounge of celeriac risotto.
 There was wine in the sauce.
 A silk-scarfed old lady at another table caught my ear:

 ‘I don’t trust pigs, something about their skin.’
 She said.

 ‘And another thing, not eating curry doesn’t make me prejudiced.’

 Her companion snorted.

 The Scottish Mainland came into view through the little window; over Loch Hourn rose Ladhar Bheinn and Sgùrr nan Eugallt mountains.
 Seabirds dipped and rose, a little skiff bobbed.
-Had Shia ever been here?
-Maybe this was his first time.

 A posh family sat down at the table next to me.
 The daughter had brought home a long-haired Aussie lad from her gap year.
 The shirt he wore looked good.
 Aussie started telling a story, Daughter gazed at him, Mother and Father politely smiled: